eligrey/fragment-directives/README.md

 ### Motivating Use Cases

-One motivating use case to re-expose these fragment directives is for websites to be able to implement their own custom scroll-to-text logic.
+One motivating use case to re-expose these fragment directives is for websites to be able to implement their own custom navigate-to-text logic.
 Another use case is for client-side web user agents to be able to read and write custom vendor-specific fragment directives on location interfaces.

 ### Privacy